icl-utk-edu/hpfft/external/README.md

 External Interfaces
 =====

-FIBER is built in C language to support most libraries in the literature.
+HPFFT is built in C language to support most libraries in the literature.
 Use this folder to add C-interface for libraries that do not support wrappers by default.

 * * *